Can you use bouillon while canning broth or stock? That’s the question in today’s Canning Chat!

 One thing to keep in mind: Be aware of what you are purchasing.

-So this is just the Wyler’s Beef Cubes, and it is just strictly a bouillon that comes in chicken flavor.
-Also, I don’t use chicken very often, so I don’t have any.
-But just make sure if you are buying, that it is just a bouillon.
+So this is just the Wyler’s Beef Cubes. (in the video I’m holding up the package) It is just strictly a bouillon that also comes in chicken flavor.
+I don’t use chicken very often, so I don’t have any.
+But just make sure if you are buying, that it is just bouillon.
 Sometimes packages will come in the little envelopes, and it’s more of a soup mix.
 Those “bouillons” are going to have other stuff in there.
 What you want to add to your jar is strictly the bouillon.
 Just be aware of that.

 And then yes, you can add bouillon to your jars.
 It changes up the flavor of your broth.
 Bouillon does add a little bit of salt.
 So be aware of that.
 If you add your own salt, just make sure you’re aware of the salt levels in there, and you’ll be good to go.